 Her Beautiful Brain: a memoir

-HER BEAUTIFUL BRAIN is a story for the sandwich generation.
+HER BEAUTIFUL BRAIN (She Writes Press) is a story for the sandwich generation.
 It’s about my remarkable mother—a copper miner’s daughter who was divorced twice, widowed once, raised six kids, went to college in her forties so she could support us as a schoolteacher—and how her younger-onset Alzheimer’s disease forever changed not only her life and mine, but the lives of our entire sprawling clan: my five siblings, our spouses, Mom’s 14 grandchildren and two living ex-husbands.
 We are a family-tree-sized example of the ripple effect of this insidious brand of loss.

 From Seattle to Haiti to the mine-gouged Finntown neighborhood in Butte, Montana where she was born, HER BEAUTIFUL BRAIN travels the terrain of an unpredictable and heartbreaking illness: one that currently affects more than five million American families—a number that is expected to double or even triple by mid-century.